 Did you know…?

 Lowland tenrecs are able to adjust their body temperature to that of the surrounding air, to a degree.
-If it gets cold enough they will retreat to their burrows to enter into a torpor (hibernation) state for a period.
+If it gets cold enough they will retreat to their burrows to enter into a torpor (hibernation) state for a period of time.

 8.)
 Most mammals have separate opening for each bodily function.
 Tenrecs have a cloaca, which is a single intestinal, reproductive, and urinary opening,

 9.)
 Lowland tenrecs mate in September – December, typically in October.
 The female gives birth to up to 11 young.